Reminder and Recall Systems

 Once you have a list of patients overdue or due soon for vaccines, you can start reaching out to them.
 Consider one or more of the strategies below.
 When selecting a strategy, consider the communication preferences of patients and families in your practice.
 What percent of patients actively utilize the patient portal?
 Do patients respond to mailed reminders, or are patients/families more responsive to individual phone calls?
 Do families find text messages more convenient?

-- Phone calls placed by office staff tend to be more effective than auto-dialer calls, but often cost more in staff time.
+- Phone calls from office staff tend to be more effective than auto-dialer calls, but often cost more in staff time.

-- Auto-dialers automatically dial phone numbers and either play a recorded message or connect the call to a live person.
-Such systems also can be used for appointment reminders.
+- Auto-dialers automatically dial phone numbers and either play a recorded message or connect the call to a person.
+These systems also can be used for appointment reminders.

 Consider using or modifying the sample messages below.
 They may be best for text messages, but are easily edited for use in other formats.

 Routine, on-time vaccinations: “Hi!
 [Practice Name] is offering a friendly reminder that your child’s wellness visit and/or vaccinations are due.
 It is very important to stay on track with these appointments.
 Please call our office at [PRACTICE PHONE NUMBER] to schedule your child’s appointment.
-We have implemented additional safety measures to provide a safe environment.
 See you soon!”

 Newborn appointments: “Congratulations from [PRACTICE NAME] on your new baby!
 Newborn checkups and on-time vaccines are very important.
-Please keep your scheduled appointments or schedule one today by calling us at [PRACTICE PHONE NUMBER] if you haven’t already.
-We have implemented additional safety measures to provide a safe environment.”
+Please keep your scheduled appointments or schedule one today by calling us at [PRACTICE PHONE NUMBER] if you haven’t already.”

 Auto-dialer or Text Vendors

-The following is a list of some auto-dialer or text vendors.
-Please note that the AAP cannot endorse or recommend specific products or brands.
-This is only meant to aid you in your selection.
+Following are examples of auto-dialer or text vendors.
+Please note: The AAP does not endorse or recommend specific products or brands.

 - AAP – Call Your Pediatrician Campaign page